 “My pay is fair for the work I do.”

-It’s essential to know if your employees believe they are being compensated fairly.
+Knowing if your employees believe they are being compensated fairly is essential.
 And the best way to find out is to ask them.
 In addition, some valuable tips for ensuring fair pay include:

 What’s most important to employee retention is that employees feel valued and appreciated.
 And pay plays a role in that, but it’s not the way to show employees they are valued.
 Instead, focus on genuine appreciation, recognition, and connection.